On Your Side Throughout Your Legal Journey

 The legal game was rigged before law enforcement ever knocked on your door.

-That’s especially true when you’re facing down child pornography charges – even if you know you’re not guilty, or at least not guilty of the charges they’re trying to shove down your throat.
+That’s especially true when it comes to child pornography charges, even if you know you’re not guilty.
+Or, at the very least, not guilty of the charges they’re trying to shove down your throat.

 It means losing thousands of dollars in legal fees and fines.

-It means losing any hope you had of pursuing your career – no matter what it was or how long you worked for it.
+It means losing any hope you had of pursuing your career – no matter the industry or how long you worked for it.

 It means losing years of your life behind bars.